 The Indemnification Agreement further provides that SecurityNational Mortgage will be entitled to have held back 25 basis points on any mortgage loans that Aurora Loan Services purchases from SecurityNational Mortgage and to add the amount of the basis point holdbacks to the reserve account.
 SecurityNational Mortgage agreed to deliver to Aurora Loan Services at least \$300,000,000 in mortgage loans on an annual basis or at least \$600,000,000 in 24 months.
 These provisions may not be effective, however, because Aurora Loan Services has discontinued purchasing mortgage loans from SecurityNational Mortgage.
-SecurityNational Mortgage also agrees to pay to Aurora Loan Services the difference between the reserve account balance and \$645,000, but in no event will SecurityNational Mortgage be required to pay any amount into the reserve account that would result in a total contribution, including both the basis point holdbacks and cash payments, in excess of \$125,000 for any calendar month.
+SecurityNational Mortgage also agrees to pay to Aurora Loan Services the difference between the reserve account balance and \$645,000, but in no event will Secu rityNational Mortgage be required to pay any amount into the reserve account that would result in a total contribution, including both the basis point holdbacks and cash payments, in excess of \$125,000 for any calendar month.

-Notes to Consolidated Financial Statements Years Ended December 31, 2008, 2007, and 2006
+Notes to Consolidated Financial Statements Years Ended December 31, 2009, 2008, and 2007

-During 2007 and 2008, SecurityNational Mortgage made \$1,730,000 in total payments to Aurora Loan Services.
-Payments by SecurityNational Mortgage for December 2008 and January, February and March of 2009 totaling \$500,000 have not been made.
+During 2007 and 2008, SecurityNational Mortgage made \$1,730,000 in total payments to Aurora Loan Services pursuant to the Indemnification Agreement.
+During 2009 SecurityNational Mortgage made payments to Aurora Loan Services of \$1,174,082.
 When SecurityNational Mortgage entered into the Indemnification Agreement, it anticipated using basis point holdbacks from loan production credits toward satisfying the \$125,000 monthly obligations.
 Because Aurora Loan Services discontinued purchasing mortgage loans from SecurityNational Mortgage shortly after the Indemnification Agreement was executed, SecurityNational Mortgage has not had the benefit of using the basis point holdbacks toward payment of the \$125,000 monthly obligations.

-During 2008, funds were paid out of the reserve account to indemnify \$1,700,000 in losses from 22 mortgage loans that were among the 54 mortgage loans with alleged breaches which were listed on the attachment to the Indemnification Agreement.
-The estimated potential losses from the remaining 32 mortgage loans listed on the attachments, which would require indemnification Agreement.
-The estimated potential losses from the remaining 32 mortgage loans Services has made a request to be indemnified for losses related to ten mortgage loans not listed on the attachment to the Indemnification Agreement.
-Aurora Loan Services claims the total amount of such potential losses is \$2,746,000.
-During 2008, the Company recognized losses related to this matter of \$1,636,082; however, management cannot fully determine the total losses, if any, nor right the Company may have pursuant to Lehman Brothers and Aurora Loan Services refusal to purchase subsequent loans under the Indemnification Agreement.
+During 2008 and 2009, funds were paid out of the reserve account to indemnify \$2,732,000 in losses from 34 mortgage loans that were among the 54 mortgage loans with alleged breaches which were listed on the attachment to the Indemnification Agreement.
+The estimated potential losses from the remaining 20 mortgage loans listed on the attachment, which would require indemnification by SecurityNational Mortgage for such losses, is \$2,828,000.
+During 2008 and 2009, the Company recognized losses related to this matter of \$1,636,000 and \$1,032,000, respectively; however, management cannot fully determine the total losses, if any, nor the rights that the Company may have as a result of Lehman Brothers' and Aurora Loan Services' refusal to purchase subsequent loans under the Indemnification Agreement.
+The Company has estimated and a ccrued \$1,507,000 for losses under the Indemnification Agreement as of December 31, 2009.